BlueBrain/Tide/doc/Documentation.md

 Documentation {#documentation}
 ============

-This document describes the basic structure and provides pointers to auxilary documentation.
+This document describes the basic structure of the source code and provides pointers to auxilary documentation.

 ## Directory Layout

 * [CMake](https://github.com/Eyescale/CMake#readme): subdirectory
   included using git externals.
 See below for details.
 * tide: Contains the main libraries of the project:
-  * core: The core library.
+  * core: The core library contains utilities, helpers and shared classes that are used by the master and wall applications.
-  * master: The master library.
+  * master: The master library contains the control GUI and other application-control logics.
-  * wall: The wall library
+  * wall: The wall library contains the QML2 rendering engine for the supported content types and their synchronization between other wall processes.
-* apps: Applications delivered with the project.
+* apps: Applications delivered with the project:
-  * Tide: The main application.
-  * LocalStreamer: Used by Tideto generate content from separate processes (sandboxing).
+  * tide: The main application which launches the master and wall processes according to the provided configuration file.
+  * TideMaster: The master application launched by tide which provides a control user interface to open contents and sessions, change options etc.
+  * TideWall: The wall application launched for each wall segment launched by tide which presents all opened contents.
+  * TideForker: An auxilary process launched by tide which forks new processes like LocalStreamer.
+  * LocalStreamer: An application that generates content according to launch parameters and streams that content to the local tide instance.
+The webbrowser content for instance is one exisiting implementation.
+  * PyramidMaker: An application that generates an image pyramid for a big image which can be loaded and rendered by tide more efficently.

-* tests: Unit tests
+* tests: Unit tests.
 * doc: Doxygen and other documentation.
 * examples: Example xml configuration files, installed under share/Tide.